Walrus-class submarine: Contenders

 Spain's Navantia's S-80 was not accepted as a contender following the B-letter in 2019.
-In 2022 the Spanish Ministry of Defence send a letter to the Dutch DMO for Navantia to be allowed to put in an offer following the announcement that a RFQ will be sent to the remaining contenders, in which some of the requirements have changed.
-It is rumoured that the request was denied by DMO.
+In 2022 the Spanish Ministry of Defence sent a letter to the Dutch DMO for Navantia to be allowed to put in an offer following the announcement that a RFQ will be sent to the remaining contenders, in which some of the requirements had changed.
+It was rumoured that the request was denied by DMO.

 On 16 November 2022 the RFQ was sent out to the three remaining shipyards.
-It is expected they will submit their bids around the summer of 2023.
+It was expected they would submit their bids around mid-2023.
+In June 2023 it was reported that the three shipyards had to submit their bids by 28 July 2023 at the latest.

+Winning bid

+On 15 March 2024 State Secretary for Defence Christophe van der Maat officially announced that Naval Group from France has been selected as the winning bid.
+Prior to this announcement, the winner was already leaked to several media outlets, which caused political backlash for choosing a foreign yard over a Dutch one.

+The names of the new submarines where also announced by Van der Maat.
+The class will be known as the Orka class, with the subs named Orka, Zwaardvis, Barracuda and Tijgerhaai.
+The first two will be delivered within ten years after the contract has been signed.

 Ships in class

 All boats were built by RDM.